Gigacore/CSV-Based-PHP-Mailing-List/README.md

 CHMOD `mail` directory to `755` and `.csv` file to `644`.

-642 ensures you are only letting people to write the csv file and deny read.
+In case 644 doesn't work, make sure you CHOWN the mail directory and the list.csv file to proper user and group on your server.
+If that doesn't work either, you can just CHMOD the csv file to 642 that ensures you are only letting people to write the csv file and deny read.

 ##License